Bobcats can look cute. Bobcatting? Not quite.

 But it takes an extra level of ineptitude to finish a season like the 2012 Charlotte Bobcats – not just with the worst winning in percentage in history but also “Bobcatting”, a term for finishing last in offensive and defensive efficiency.
 While I hope the term changes to the nickname of the next franchise to pull off that dual accomplishment (with maybe a demotion from the league included), we can still look back on teams of the past that also Bobcatted or came close to doing so since 1980.

-Altogether, three teams have Bobcatted over the last 35 seasons while 11 (including one this season) came close or are currently close to doing so, less than two points away from last place in efficiency on both sides of the court.
+Altogether, three teams have Bobcatted over the last 35 seasons while 11, including one this season, came close or are currently close to doing so by finishing less than two points away from last place in efficiency on both sides of the court.
 I’ll take a quick look at every one of those teams, starting with the Bobcatters, and then see how they all match up among the league’s worst offenses and defenses since 1974, at least when compared to league averages.

 All stats are according to Basketball-Reference.

 1987 Los Angeles Clippers (12-70)

 Notable players: Michael Cage, Benoit Benjamin, Mike Woodson, Larry Drew, Cedric Maxwell.

 - 3-3 turned into 5-36.